Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 end;

-have to get the types exactly right.
+to get the types exactly right.
 And they might evolve over time.
-Joy.
+This is not

-On the receiving side you get to do something just as annoying:
+On the receiving side you must do something just as awkward:

 declare y text;